A Review Of John Robbins’ Epic Work, The Food Revolution

 Only 4% of the world’s population lives in the U.S., but Americans eat 23% of the world’s beef.

 Now, let’s look at how many people could be fed if the 2.5 acres that raise one cow goes to feeding people instead:

 Cabbage 23 people

 Eggs 1 person

 Beef 1 person

 The amount of grain needed to adequately feed every person on the planet who dies of hunger annually is 12 million tons.
-And if Americans reduced their beef consumption by even 10 percent, it would save 12 million tons of grain.
+And, if Americans reduced their beef consumption by even 10%, it would save 12 million tons of grain.

-These are some additional statistics Robbins cites, about how eating lots of animal products contributes to environmental damage:
+These are some additional statistics John Robbins cites about how eating lots of animal products contributes to environmental damage:

 The Exxon-Valdez disaster spilled 12 million tons of oil into the Gulf.

 When a hog excrement dam broke in North Carolina, in 1995, 25 million tons of putrefying hog urine and feces spilled.